 So what are the real themes of the report?
 It is not easy to distil these from the large and varied number of recommendations, but some elements that do stand out are the commission’s concern to ensure that higher education participation is maintained and, over time, increased; that vocational education provision is developed within the system; that research and development continues to be funded on an ambitious scale; that access for the disadvantaged is promoted; that technology-enabled learning is grown; and that funding keeps the system in a sustainable state.
 None of these are bad or undesirable recommendations, but perhaps too many of them skirt around territory that could be described as obvious or not unexpected.
 They probably will not change general perceptions or expectations, and so may not influence strategic thinking unduly.

 Most observers of higher education expect the coming era to be one of disruptive and challenging change.
 We know that technology will challenge pedagogical and organisational assumptions.
 We know that learners will lead different lives from those that my generation experienced.
 We know that old funding models will struggle to satisfy resourcing needs.
 We know that external stakeholders will want to harness the academy’s intellectual property in new ways.
 We know that tolerance for educational exclusion will diminish.

 But we don’t know whether these trends and influences will overhaul and change a still coherent higher education system, or whether they will produce far more varied institutions, or what what any of these will look like.
 Higher education planning has already, I think, factored in most of the points made by the IPPR Commission; the current uncertainty is driven by opportunities, risks and challenges going somewhat beyond these.

 Every contribution to the higher education debate is valuable, and this report is no exception.
-But it probably will not change the nature or tone of the debate.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But it probably will not change the nature or tone of the debate.higher education comment below, or link to this permanent URL from your own site.